przemyslawjanpietrzak/rembrandt/README.md

 ### rootId (optional)

 String for find rootNode via `document.getElementById`.
-Default is "app".
+Default is `app`.

 ### initAction (optional)

 Action to dispatch after first render.
 Default is `Command.null`.

 ### middlewares (optional):
 List of functions to apply on each state update.
 Each takes oldModel, newModel and action as arguments.
-See `Rembrandt.MiddleWares.logger` in examples/Form.re.
+See `Rembrandt.MiddleWares.logger` in `examples/Form.re`.
 Default is [].

+### subscription (optional):
+Function that takes current model and dispatch as argument.
+Allows to dispatch action based on asynchronous source (e.g. websocket) See in `examples/Subscription.re`.
+Default is `(model, dispatch)=> ()`.